kryllyxofficial01/kryllyxofficial01/README.md

 # Hi!
 I'm Kryllyx!

 ### About Me
-I'm a beginner software developer who is way too ambitious with projects.
-My hobbies are raging at my non-functioning code, getting baffled by redstone, and sometimes spamming my mouse unneccesarily fast.

-I need a life.
+I'm an amateur software developer who can be a bit too ambitious with projects.
+I have been coding for around two years, which I think means I can call myself a semi-proficient programmer.
+I am also an avid redstoner, who is currently trying to make a working CPU in Minecraft.

 ### My Stuff:
 - YouTube: [Kryllyx](https://www.youtube.com/channel/UCCvt5Su0rBOPYp17EptU5Sg/)